 Although there is significant improvement in the provision of services in rural areas, the demand continues to outweigh the supply resulting in poor quality of services.
-That has become a cause-factor for influx of households settlements in the fringes of urban areas for better services, causing land-lock against the growth of those areas, e.g Giyani town.
+That has become a push-factor, causing influx of (households) settlements in the fringes of urban areas for better services, causing land-lock against the growth of those areas, e.g Giyani town.
 It is noted that there are movements both from rural and from urban areas for different aspirations.
 The challenges that continue to surface are therefore:

-- (1) land unavailability in urban areas, - (2) need for creation of jobs and provision of sufficient and sustainable services in rural areas, - (3) strengthening of border control mechanisms and systems and - (4) public safety against increasing crime prone spots in municipalities. - (5) lack of trust among members of communities as they mix with "unknowns".
+- (1) land unavailability in urban areas, - (2) need for creation of jobs and provision of sufficient and sustainable services in rural areas, - (3) strengthening of border control mechanisms and systems and - (4) public safety against increasing crime prone spots in municipalities.